 The Coolest Things to Do in Dubai Now

-In Dubai, everything is over the top.
-Lexus cars are the standard Uber transport, indoor skiing is possible at the Mall of Emirates, and astounding displays of gold jewelry casually decorate store windows in Old Dubai’s Gold Souk.
-The city is constantly changing, with new, over-the-top experiences to try all the time.
-So how do you keep up?
-We've done the leg work for you and rounded up the coolest things to do in Dubai now.
+Everything is over the top in Dubai.
+Lexus cars are your Uber ride, indoor skiing is possible at the Mall of Emirates, and gold jewelry displays casually decorate store windows in Old Dubai’s Gold Souk.
+The city is constantly changing, with new experiences to try all the time.
+How do you keep up?
+We've done the leg work and rounded up the coolest things to do in Dubai now.

 SEE: Go on a Desert Safari